 - Fidelity – honoring commitments

-- Justice – fair treatment to include treating equals equally and unequals unequally
+- Justice – fair treatment includes treating equals equally and unequals unequally

 - We believe in the intrinsic worth of all people.